The Ultimate Guide to Towing Capacity with the Ram 1500

 • Maximum Payload: Up to 2,300 lbs

-Key Factors That Affect Your Ram 1500's Towing Ability
+What Are the Key Factors That Affect Your Ram 1500's Towing Ability?

-Your choice of cab-Regular, Quad, or Crew-affects towing due to curb weight and distribution of payload.
+Your choice of cab-Regular, Quad, or Crew-affects towing due to curb weight and payload distribution.

 • Regular Cab: Lightest, highest towing potential (only available on Ram 1500 Classic)

-• Quad Cab: Seats 6 with decent towing ability and solid rear storage
+• Quad Cab: Seats 6 with solid towing capability and rear storage

 • Crew Cab: Most interior space; heavier, slightly reduced towing compared to Quad

-📝 TIP: If maximum towing is your goal, go with the Quad Cab paired with the 6'4" box.
+Tip: If maximum towing is your goal, choose the Quad Cab with the 6'4" box.

 Bed LengthDescriptionTowing Impact